octopusthink/nautilus/README.md

 Nautilus is currently pre-pre-pre-beta software.
 You can feel free to use it in your projects, but be warned that the API is likely to change and things may work in unexpected ways.

 Point releases are distributed to `npm` on the 5th of every month.
-You can see our near-term plans and upcoming components in the Project tab.
+You can see our near-term plans and upcoming components in the [Project](https://github.com/octopusthink/nautilus/projects) tab.

-- Design principles & guidelines (in progress)
+- Design principles & guidelines (in progress 🛠)
-- Design tokens (in progress)
+- Design tokens (in progress 🛠)
-- Accessible React components (in progress)
+- Accessible React components (in progress 🛠)
-- React Native components (planned)
+- React Native components (planned 💡)
-- Sketch library (in progress)
+- Sketch library (in progress 🛠)
-- Figma library (planned)
+- Figma library (planned 💡)
-- Brand tokens and themeability (planned)
+- Brand tokens and theme-ability (planned 💡)
-- Automated theme generation (planned)
+- Automated theme generation (planned 💡)

 ## Usage

 Want to use Nautilus in your next web app?
-Well: tough!
+Well: don't!
 It's much too early and it's nowhere near ready for production usage.
 Check back later. 😅

 You can _technically_ install it from NPM, but you can't say we didn't warn you!